Try Microsoft Edge A fast and secure browser that's designed for Windows 10 No thanks Get started

 Let's check your speakers or headphones...
 If you’re using your device’s built-in speakers and microphone, you don’t need to plug anything in – but if you’re using a separate mic, speakers or a headset, make sure they’re plugged in and switched on.
 Need help with that?
 See our guide to plugging in a headset, mic, and speakers.

 Let's check your microphone settings...
-Check out our guide to solving your microphone issues.
+Check out our guide to troubleshooting call quality issues.

 If you can hear your recorded message played back, then your sound and microphone are working fine.
 The issue might be with your friend’s connection or playback device.
-Have them try an Echo test call or check out our guide to solving speaker or headset issues.
+Have them try an Echo test call or check out our guide to troubleshooting call quality issues.